Nikunj-Gupta/On-the-Calibration-of-Compartmental-Epidemiological-Models/README.md

 Please make sure to follow our code style and formatting guidelines, and to write clear and concise commit messages.
 We also encourage you to add unit tests and documentation for any new features or changes.

-By contributing to this project, you agree to license your contributions under the same license as this project (see [License](#license) section for details).

-If you have any questions or feedback, please don't hesitate to open an issue or reach out to us directly.
+If you have any questions or feedback, please don't hesitate to open an issue or reach out to us directly (email: [ng2531@nyu.edu](mailto:ng2531@nyu.edu)).
 We appreciate your contributions and look forward to working with you!